SamuelAmsih/Naruto-2D/README.md

-## Instructions to run project locally
+## Instructions to run the project locally

  1. Clone this repository or download the source files to your local machine. <br>